xavidelamo/mgci-docs/docs/source/overview.rst

 Potential / known limitations of current methodology
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Care should be taken with the interpretation given that:

-- This  indicator cannot fully capture the complexity of mountain ecosystems across the world.
-Countries are encouraged to use other relevant national or sub-national indicators, data and information to strengthen their interpretation.
+Recognizing that this indicator cannot fully capture the complexity of mountain ecosystems across the world, national authorities are encouraged to use other relevant national or sub-national indicators, data, and information to strengthen their interpretation, as well as taking into account the following limitations:

-- Lack of green cover does not necessarily mean that a particular mountain area is degraded (i.e. areas of permanent snow and ice, scree slopes and natural sparsely vegetated areas above the tree line
-- Sub-indicator a it does not capture significant drivers of change such as conversion of natural areas to cropland or pastureland
-- increase in green cover may due to impacts of climate change in mountain areas (i.e. increase in green cover due to snow and glacier retreat due to global warming).
+- Sub-indicator 15.4.2a should be interpreted with care given that: 1) lack of green cover does not necessarily mean that a particular mountain area is degraded (i.e. areas of permanent snow and ice, scree slopes and natural sparsely vegetated areas above the tree line, 2) it does not capture significant drivers of change such as conversion of natural areas to cropland or pastureland, and 3) increase in green cover may due to impacts of climate change in mountain areas (i.e. increase in green cover due to snow and glacier retreat due to global warming).

-- Transient aspects such as vegetation phenology, snow or flooding cannot be captured by land cover transitions as measured in sub-indicator 15.4.2b.
+- Because land cover refers to the naturally stable aspects of land and the structure of its key elements, transient aspects such as changes in vegetation phenology, snow or flooding dynamics cannot be captured by land cover transitions as measured in sub-indicator 15.4.2b.
+In the context of SDG Target 15.4, this is particularly relevant for snow cover dynamics (snow cover duration within a year).
-- Decisions about which land cover transitions are linked to degradation processes that sometimes require information on the use of land, not only land cover.

 - Both sub-indicators are not able to capture ecosystem degradation drivers that do not necessarily result in changes in land cover.

-The use of more detailed national land use maps may be able to overcome some of these gaps for sub-indicator 15.4.2b.
-- Area estimations based on remote-sensing-derived land cover maps such as the ESA-CCI product via pixel counting may lead to biased area estimates due to map errors(Olofsson et al. 2014).
-Countries are encouraged to further refine those estimates by comparing them against reference datasets and applying bias corrections.
+- Area estimations based on remote-sensing-derived land cover maps via pixel counting may lead to biased area estimates due to map errors.
+National authorities are encouraged to further refine those estimates by comparing them against reference datasets and applying bias corrections.
-- the decison to use a standard global mountain layer rather than allowing countries to generate their own mountain layer, while reducing portential errors between countries may degrade the results where the land cover data used is at a higher (more detailed) resolution.

-Please refer to the indicator metadata for more detail on the limitations
+Further information on the methdolofy is available at ` <https://unstats.un.org/sdgs/metadata/files/Metadata-15-04-02.pdf>`_.

 Acknowledgements
 ^^^^^^^^^^^^^^^^